Minnesota Addendum

 Minnesota Political Activity Leave

 Minnesota employees may take unpaid time off to attend any meeting of the state central committee or executive committee of a major political party if they are a member of the committee or may attend any convention of major political party delegates including meetings of official convention committees if they are a delegate or alternate delegate to that convention.
-Employees must provide the University of Denver at least 20 days' advance notice of their need to take time off under this policy.
+Employees must provide University of Denver at least 20 days' advance notice of their need to take time off under this policy.

 Minnesota employees elected to public office may take unpaid time off to attend meetings required by their official duties.
-The University of Denver will try to allow employees to make up the time with other hours when they are available.
+University of Denver will try to allow employees to make up the time with other hours when they are available.

-The University of Denver will not retaliate against employees for requesting or taking time off under this policy.
+University of Denver will not retaliate against employees for requesting or taking time off under this policy.

 Whistleblower Protection